memories embed desires

 Latency in the context of this work references not only a delay, but also the “virtual”, in the meaning of existing or “present but needing particular conditions to become active, obvious, or completely developed” [1].
 A latent imaging and imagining therefore describes the practice of visualizing an imaginary that finds itself in the realm of the virtual and contingent - possible to become factual, but not (yet) unfolded.

-Passing as "girl" to an AI
+Passing as a girl to an "AI"

 Lastly should be noted, one might think that the generated images, depicting a white girl by using only the prompt "girl", are resulting from the context of the input images, which actually contain the face of a white child.
 This could be true and probably is the reason in this case.
-Nevertheless, a quick experiment [3] of generating 40 images using only the prompt "girl" shows that this prompt mostly defaults to depictions of light-skinned girls, and more diverse image results are still an exception with the used AI tool.
+Nevertheless, a quick experiment [3] of generating 40 images using only the prompt "girl" shows that this prompt mostly defaults to depictions of light-skinned girls, and more diverse image results are still an exception with the used tool.

 Exhibitions